Hayton Castle

 Hayton Castle is a fortified house situated to the North-East of the village of Hayton in Cumbria.

 Preface

 The castle is a 14th- or 15th-century tower house; extended in the 16th and 17th centuries and converted into a house.
 Hayton Castle is a simple rectangular house, with windows from three periods – 15th Century, Elizabethan and Georgian.
 There are very thick walls, and there's a barrel vault in the basement – indicating a fortified house.
 During the 17th century it was occupied by a branch of the Musgrave family.
-It was officially listed as a Grade I building on 11 April 1967.
+It was officially designated as a Grade I listed building on 11 April 1967.

 History

 Hayton Castle is the centre of a small manor within the baronetcy of Allerdale, whose families have featured prominently in the history of Cumberland.
 The manor of Hayton was originally granted by Alan, second Lord of Allerdale, to his huntsman Seliff, whose descendants in consequence assumed the name De Hayton.

 From the Hayton's, this manor passed by a succession of female heirs to Robert de Mulcaster, through his marriage to an heiress of the powerful Lucy family.
 William de Mulcaster, son of Robert, was High Sheriff of Cumberland for two periods between 1298 and 1306, and various members of that family appear to have been Knights of the shire of Cumberland during the 14th century.
 This line possessed the manor for five generations, but through the failure of the male issue it passed to Piers Jeffrey Tilliol, by his marriage to the heiress.
 Piers had two daughters Isabella and Margaret.
 Isabella, who received Hayton, married John Colville of Torpenhow.
 Colville died in 1438 and his line came to an end in 1479, once more with two daughters, who both married younger sons of Sir Thomas Musgrave (1417–1469) of Hartley Castle.